Quickly exit this site by pressing the Escape key Leave this site

 A court could also decide that your dog is dangerously out of control if:

 Please note, a farmer is allowed to kill your dog if it’s worrying their livestock.

 If you see a dog loose, please report this online.

 If the dog seems to be out of control, let us know by calling 101.

 In the UK, it’s against the law to own certain types of dog.
 These are the:

 Whether your dog is a banned type depends on what it looks like, rather than its breed or name.

-You can find more information about banned dogs here.
+You can find more information about banned dogs.

-If you think someone has or is breeding banned dogs, please report it to us, either online or by calling 101.
+If you think someone has or is breeding banned dogs, please report it online.

 Find more information and services covering animals and pets: